Something Beyond my Search

-The tall man ran up to a frail-looking dirty-blonde girl with a flowing white dress.
-He took her by her delicate thin shoulders and looked at her directly in her hazel eyes.
+The tall man ran up to a frail-looking dirty-blonde girl with a scalloped white dress.
+He took her by her delicate, thin shoulders and looked pointedly into her hazel eyes.
 "Is your core alright?"
 He asked, a degree of softness he had not expressed in a long time tainting his voice.

 "Yes. . . " She replied, looking down in shame.

-A bit of frustration returned to Elazul behind the relief, obnoxiousness once more seeping through to his voice, "I told you not to go wandering by yourself!"
+A bit of frustration returned to Elazul behind the relief, obnoxiousness once more seeping into his voice, "I told you not to go wandering by yourself!"
 He made her look directly at him, "How did you end up here?"

 "I was. . . um. . .thinking about things. . ."
 She blushed as a pout formed on her perfect lips.